smb-h/iirbctf/README.md

-gscmr4cqbir
+iirbocatf
 ==============================

-Geometry Sensitive Cross-Modal Reasoning for Composed Query Based Image Retrieval
+Interactive Image Retrieval Based On Content And Textual Feedback